 All athletes (e.g. runners, cyclists, rugby players, golfers, triathletes) can request an injury risk assessment and advice on recovery techniques and how to optimize performance.

 Back pain and computer related injuries

-Post-operative musculoskeletal conditions require intensive rehabilitation, to improve both range of movement and strength to ensure a full recovery.
+Post operative musculoskeletal conditions require intensive rehabilitation, to improve both the range of movement and strength to ensure a full recovery.
 These programs are closely monitored and comply with the specific surgeons' requirements.

 The following management can be expected: